lucuma13/mhlver/README.md

 # mhlver

 `mhlver` is a streamlined CLI utility to find and verify Media Hash List files (MHL).
-It provides unified support for both traditional MHL and ASC-MHL 2.0, and it also features a compliance validator for XML Schema Definition (XSD) on legacy workflows.
+It provides unified support for both traditional MHL and ASC-MHL 2.0, and it features a compliance validator for XML Schema Definition (XSD) on legacy workflows.

 #### 💻 Compatibility